okonomichiyaki/supercat/071-expansion-doctrine.md

 The procedures prioritize building new cities somewhat highly relative to other actions.
 However there is a limit to this which is building a second city on the same planet where the bot already has a city.
 The bot will only build one of these double cities if it is winning a declared ambition (not tied for first place) and placing the city would uncover a power bonus.

 *Note that a claim counts for the purpose of the expansion priorities described above even if the bot would not build a city there due to this limit.
-For instance, if a bot has 4 unbuilt cities, and has a ship at a plant with 2 slots, it is considered to have 2 claims even though when it comes time to build a city, the bot would only build 1 city there.*
+For instance, if a bot has 4 unbuilt cities, and has a ship at a planet with 2 slots, it is considered to have 2 claims even though when it comes time to build a city, the bot would only build 1 city there.*

 <div class="pagebreak"> </div>